andli/cardartvoter/README.md

 ## TODO

+- Set ranking; search for a set and get a list of how the cards in that set ranks
 - Ranking trends up/down
 - List most most popular red cards, etc etc on the Rankings page
 - Handle double sided cards